fvckgrimm/lightwalletd-j/README.md

 rpcpassword=xxxxx
 ```

-The `zcashd` can be configured to run `mainnet` or `testnet` (or `regtest`).
+The `junocashd` can be configured to run `mainnet` or `testnet` (or `regtest`).
 If you stop `zcashd` and restart it on a different network (switch from `testnet` to `mainnet`, for example), you must also stop and restart lightwalletd.

-It's necessary to run `zcashd --reindex` one time for these options to take effect.
+It's necessary to run `junocashd --reindex` one time for these options to take effect.
 This typically takes several hours, and requires more space in the `.zcash` data directory.

-Lightwalletd uses the following `zcashd` RPCs:
+Lightwalletd uses the following `junocashd` RPCs:
 - `getinfo`
 - `getblockchaininfo`
 - `getbestblockhash`